menahemkrief/CMMC/README.md

 This code calculates the multigroup Compton scattering kernel on given photon energy bins, and for a given material temperature $T$, mass density $\rho$, average ionization $Z$ and atomic weight $A$.

 The integration of the Compton kernel on the energy bins is perofmed using a Monte-Carlo integration.
-The Compton matrix $ \tau_{gg'} $ represents the total macroscopic cross-section, which is integrated over the scattering angle, for an incoming photon in group $g$ to scatter to an energy group $g'$.
+The Compton matrix $\tau_{gg'}$ represents the total macroscopic cross-section, which is integrated over the scattering angle, for an incoming photon in group $g$ to scatter to an energy group $g'$.

 The coupled radiation-matter equations with Compton scattering (including induced scattering) read: